The Central Chimney Braced Frame House – Part 3

 It is only when we go into the entrance hall that the mystery is solved: a staircase rises through the space that would be required for the parlour fireplace.
 The kitchen chimney is on the right as you reach the top of the stairs.
 What has happened?

 Going into the parlour we see a very fine neoclassical room with beautiful painted woodwork.
 It was heartbreaking to see that the house had been broken into by vandals and completely trashed.
 Nevertheless the beauty of the architecture shone through the chaos.
 This room has been plastered, suggesting access to a sawmill to cut laths for this fairly large space.
-A chair rail went around the room at window ledge height and where we would expect the fireplace to be in a central chimney house, we had a very elegant mantelpiece.
+A chair rail went around the room at window ledge height and where we would expect the fireplace to be in a central chimney house, there is a very elegant mantelpiece (now missing).
 Had it been blocked up at a later time?
 The answer is no.

 Going into the kitchen I was able to insert a tiny camera into the space behind the brick chimney and of the several exposures I was able to obtain, it became clear that the parlour mantel with a thimble was original construction.
 In the little awkward photo, you can see the plastering across the opening with no trace of any other construction except a raised brick channel leading from the parlour and joining into the kitchen fireplace.
 And you see the reason for this extraordinary innovative technology in such an early house: it is so that the staircase can flow comfortably and openly upwards into a roomy upstairs hall.
 Some readers may raise questions about the regularity of the laths visible behind the parlour mantel, indicating that they must have been cut in a sawmill.
-Until these laths are examined closely these questions – and problems resulting from them – must remain unanswered.
+It is possible but does not detract from the early construction date I propose.

 This detail from my plan – awkwardly drawn – shows clearly that the parlour fireplace has been abandoned to allow for a straight staircase, and the exhaust from the parlour stove passes under the stairs and rises in the large kitchen fireplace.